About the Scheme

 How the works may affect you

-Access to all roads, residential properties and businesses along the route will be maintained (accessible either from the north or the south side of New Street depending on the works location).
+When road closures are in place, access to all roads, residential properties and businesses along the route will be maintained (accessible either from the north or the south side of New Street depending on the works location).
 Diversions will be signed and access will be clearly set out.

 During the daytime the road layout will return to normal two-way unrestricted traffic flow, however some cones and barriers will be present to protect the works.

-- Phase 1: Rectory Lane to Bishop Road
+- Phase 1: Rectory Lane to Bishop Road (complete)

-- Phase 2: Bishop Road to Marconi Road
+- Phase 2: Bishop Road to Marconi Road (complete)

-- Phase 3: Marconi Road to Brook Street
+- Phase 3: Marconi Road to Brook Street (complete)

 Details may be subject to change depending on progress made on site and whether the works are impacted poor weather conditions or if unforeseen issues arise.

-During each phase of construction, initial works will be include the removal of existing kerbs, paving and surface material as well as drain gullies as required.
+Construction works will be include the removal of existing kerbs, paving and surface material as well as drain gullies as required.

 We regret that due to the nature of this work and construction vehicles on site, there will be periods of temporary noise and local inconvenience however plans are in place to try to minimise this as much as reasonably practical.
 This includes undertaking cutting operations away from the work area where possible, and carrying out the noisiest activities during the earliest part of the night, planning less noisy activities after 11pm until the remainder of the shift.